tthtlc/myhux/_posts/2024-11-23-double-ngon-explore.md

 ---
-title: "AI generated javascript: Drawing double polygon"
+title: "Drawing double polygon"
 tags:
-  - AI, chatbot, Javascript
+  - graphics
 ---

 AI generated javascript for drawing double polygon - about 60%.
 And about 5% of code really needs lots of manual Chrome Devtool debugging + ChatGPT advise.